rokath/trice/docs/TraceWithTrice.md

 The **trice** tool is expandable with several decoders.
 So it is possible to implement a minimal *Trice* encoding, if bandwidth matters heavily and control that with switches.

 When less RAM usage is more important the target double buffer is replaceable with a FIFO.
 So the user will be able to decide at compile time about that.
-Right now already a direct mode is selectable inside [triceConfig.h](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) avoiding any buffer by paying a time toll.
+Right now already a immediate mode is selectable inside [triceConfig.h](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) avoiding any buffer by paying a time toll.

 ###  5.15. <a name='OptionalTricemessagesencryption'></a>Optional *Trice* messages encryption